Error Thresholds in Presence of Epistatic Interactions: Models for Replicator Growth

 We now analyse the Error Catastrophe in terms of Landau theory.
 The fitness matrix:

-governs the transition probabilities $\dot{\vec n} = {\cal T} \vec n$, where $\vec n = [n_0, n_1, \dots, n_{m}]$. $n_i$ denotes the absolute abundance of genotype $i$. $n_0$ is the relative abundance of the master sequence, also known as wild-type, which is the genotype with the highest associated fitness.
-The eigenvectors of {\cal T} will be a linear combination of $n_i$.
+\be {\cal T} = \ee governs the transition probabilities $\vec n_{t+1} = {\cal T} \vec n_{t}$, where $\vec n = [n_0, n_1, \dots, n_{m}]$. $n_i$ denotes the absolute abundance of genotype $i$, and $n_0$ is the relative abundance of the master sequence, also known as wild-type, which is the genotype with the highest associated fitness.
 Its normalised dominant right eigenvector is the stationary distribution of the growing population.
-A canonical treatment of the error threshold gives that the critical mutation rate is $\mu_C \approx_{f_b = 1} s$, where $s$ is the fitness advantage over the background landscape, $f= f_b+s$ \cite{bull05}.
-For a single fit genotype configuration with only one peak at $f=1+s$, we can obtain a critical temperature $T_C = - \Delta F / \log(1-1/f) \approx -\Delta F / \log(s)$.
+A canonical obtention of the Error Threshold gives that the critical mutation rate is $\mu_C \approx_{f_b = 1} s$, where $s$ is the fitness advantage over the background landscape, $f= f_b+s$ \cite{bull05}.
+For a genotype configuration with only one peak at $f=1+s$, we can obtain a critical temperature $T_C = - \Delta F / \log(1-1/f) \approx -\Delta F / \log(s)$.\\

-One important difference, though, is that while the ferro-paramagnetic transition are static, in the sense that the state is fully determined by the parameters and stationary in time, the mathematical framework which describes Error Catastrophe entails a population variability which depends on the fitness of the dominant eigenvectors.
+One important detail, though, is that while the ferro-paramagnetic transitions are static, in the sense that the state is fully determined by the parameters and stationary in time, the mathematical framework which describes Error Catastrophe entails a population variability which depends on the fitness of the dominant eigenvectors.
 If the fitness associated to an eigenvector of the population matrix is larger (smaller) than one, this eigenvector will grow (decrease) with time.
-Therefore, this analogy holds only away from the mutational meltdown regime, that is, all considered states need to have a fitness equal or larger than 1, so that populations are maintained and molar fractions are stabilised in time \cite{bull05}(see Appendix I).
+Therefore, this analogy holds only away from the mutational meltdown regime, that is, all considered states need to have a fitness equal or larger than 1, so that populations are maintained and molar fractions are stabilised in time \cite{bull05}(see Appendix I).\\